Tornado outbreak of March 16–17, 1942: Greenwood–O'Tuckalofa, Mississippi

-Barrville–Lacon, Illinois
+Chillicothe–Lacon, Illinois

 This violent tornado remains the most recent F5 or EF5 tornado on record in Central Illinois.
 It touched down east of Kickapoo and impacted areas near Alta and on the northwestern outskirts of Chillicothe.
 The tornado subsequently struck the settlement of Barrville, beside the Illinois River, before crossing the river to the south of Sparland.
 Near the river, the tornado caused one fatality.
 The tornado intensified to its peak intensity as it entered Lacon; although it bypassed the business district, the tornado destroyed a quarter of the town, which inclusively totaled about 60 homes, several of which were entirely swept away.
 Three deaths occurred in Lacon.
 About 3 mi farther on to the northeast, the tornado produced F5-level damage to a farmhouse and killed three people there.
 The tornado also lofted debris from Lacon for a total distance of up to 25 mi.
 Two schools in Lacon received extensive damage as well, and a home in town was uplifted and deposited in a neighboring yard.
 Along the entire path, about 70 injuries occurred, along with $600,000 in losses.